hedongxiao-tju/SPGCL/README.md

 ## Acknowledgement

-This work was supported by the National Natural Science Foundation of China.
-We also thank the open-source graph learning community for providing high-quality implementations and benchmark datasets.
+We thank the open-source graph learning community for providing high-quality implementations and benchmark datasets.

 We sincerely thank the authors of **GraphACL** for their excellent work and open-source implementation.
 The code for our heterophilic graph experiments is built upon their implementation, and we greatly appreciate their contribution to the graph learning community.